 The first hotel on our list of best hotels is the Dragon Cave Hotel.
 This hotel is located in the heart of Halong Bay, and it offers stunning views of the bay.
 The rooms are spacious and comfortable, and the staff is friendly and helpful.

-Finally, we have the Bai Tho Mountain Retreat, one of the best hotels to book.
-This hotel is located on a mountain overlooking Halong Bay, and it offers breathtaking views of the bay.
+Finally, the Bai Tho Mountain Retreat is one of the best hotels to book.
+This hotel is located on a mountain overlooking Halong Bay and offers breathtaking views of the bay.

-Most cave hotels are located in the Bai Tu Long area of Halong Bay, which is less crowded than the main bay.
-This means that you’ll have more opportunities to explore the marine notch caves and enjoy the quiet beauty of the area.
+Most cave hotels are located in the Bai Tu Long area of Halong Bay, which is less crowded than the central bay.
+This means you’ll have more opportunities to explore the marine notch caves and enjoy the quiet beauty of the area.

 If you’re searching for a more environmentally friendly alternative, consider staying at an eco-lodge.
-Some of the best hotels in the area are these types of hotels, you’re in a national park after all.
+Some of the best hotels in the area are these hotels; you’re in a national park, after all.

-Eco-lodges are also often located in natural areas, so you can enjoy the best of both worlds – being close to nature while also having all the amenities of a hotel.
+Eco-lodges are also often located in natural areas, so you can enjoy the best of both worlds – being close to nature while having all the hotel amenities.
 And best of all, they’re usually much more affordable than traditional hotels.

-- The Sapa Jade Hill Resort & Spa is an eco-friendly resort located in the heart of Sapa town.
-The resort has its own garden where they grow fresh vegetables and fruits, and they also have a beehive where they produce their own honey.
+- The Sapa Jade Hill Resort & Spa is an eco-friendly resort in the heart of Sapa town.
+The resort has a garden where they grow fresh vegetables and fruits and a beehive where they produce their honey.

 - The Tung linh Eco Lodge is located on Cat Ba Island, surrounded by beautiful forests and mountains.

-The downside of staying in an eco-lodge is that they can be quite expensive.
+The downside of staying in an eco-lodge is that it can be expensive.
 If you’re on a budget, you might want to consider one of the other options on this list.

 4. Budget Hotels

-- The Ha Long Essence Hotel is located in the heart of the old town, and it offers comfortable rooms at an affordable price.
+- The Ha Long Essence Hotel is located in the heart of the old town, offering comfortable rooms at an affordable price.

 - The Halios Hotel is a great option with excellent customer service at a fraction of the price of other hotels.

-So, if you’re looking for an affordable place to stay in Halong Bay, then one of these budget hotels is a great option for you.
+So, if you’re looking for an affordable place to stay in Halong Bay, one of these budget hotels is an excellent option.

 5. Stay in a Hostel

-If you’re looking for cheap places to stay in Halong Bay, then hostels are a great option.
+Hostels are a great option if you’re looking for cheap places to stay in Halong Bay.
 There are plenty of hostels around Halong Bay, and they cater to all budgets.
 Whether you’re looking for a place to crash for a night or want to stay for a week, there’s a hostel for you.

-No matter what kind of vacation you’re looking for, Halong Bay has a place for you.
+Halong Bay has a place for you, no matter what kind of vacation you’re looking for.
 So book your stay today and get ready to explore one of the most incredible places on earth.

 See Related: Most Amazing Natural Arches in the World

-There are plenty of things to do in Halong Bay, and most of them are perfect for travelers.
+There are plenty of things to do in Halong Bay, and most are perfect for travelers.

 One of the best things to do is take a Halong Bay cruise around Ha Long Bay, Lan Ha Bay, and Bai Tu Long Bay.
-This will give you a chance to see all of the beautiful limestone cliffs that make up the bays.
-You can also visit some of the smaller islands in the area sure to visit the Caves of Heaven and Hell.
+This will allow you to see the beautiful limestone cliffs that make up the bays.
+You can also visit some of the smaller islands in the area, sure to visit the Caves of Heaven and Hell.

-On tourist boats, you’ll be able to see all of the bay’s highlights in one go.
-You can explore the caves and grottoes, visit the floating villages, and even climb to the top of Halong Bay’s highest peak.
+You’ll see all the bay’s highlights on tourist boats in one go.
+You can explore the caves and caverns, visit the floating villages, and even climb Halong Bay’s highest peak.
 Plus, you’ll get to sample some delicious local cuisine.

-There’s nothing quite like spending a night near Cat Ba Island and on Ha Long Bay and Lan Ha Bay.
-You’ll be able to see the sunset and rise, as well as all of the stars in the middle of this iconic national park.
-Most overnight cruises include meals and other activities, so you’ll be able to make the most of your time on the bay and enjoy this mature karst landscape.
+There’s nothing like spending a night near Cat Ba Island and on Ha Long Bay and Lan Ha Bay.
+You’ll see the sunset, rise, and stars in this iconic national park.
+Most overnight cruises include meals and other activities, so you can make the most of your time on the bay and enjoy this mature karst landscape.

 Staying overnight on a boat cruise is the best way to make the most of your Halong Bay tour.
-You’ll get the best of both worlds, while a nice hotel is always appealing the views from the water are just completely different.
+You’ll get the best of both worlds; while a nice hotel is always appealing, the views from the water are entirely different.